Lew Earl

 |

-founder of the Actor's Colony with Joe Keaton and Paul Lucier, Wilson purchased
+A founder of the Actor's Colony with Joe Keaton and Paul Lucier, Wilson purchased

-a cottage in the area in 1906, becoming the first Thespian to make Muskegon his
+a cottage in the area in 1906, becoming the first thespian to make Muskegon his

 permanent summer home.
 Because of this, he was commonly referred to as the